 Individuals may seek an informal resolution in place of a formal report and investigation.
-In order to initiate informal resolution, a Complainant needs to submit a formal complaint.
+In order to initiate informal resolution, a Complainant must submit a formal complaint.
 The University, however, has the discretion to determine whether the nature of the reported conduct is appropriate for an informal resolution, to determine the type of informal resolution that may be appropriate in a specific case, and to refer a report for formal investigation at any time.

 Participation in an informal resolution process is voluntary and requires written consent from all involved parties.
-The University will not compel a complaining party or Respondent to engage in an informal resolution, will not compel a Complainant to directly confront the Respondent, and will allow a Complainant or Respondent to withdraw from the informal resolution process at any time.
+The University will not compel a Complainant or Respondent to engage in an informal resolution, will not compel a Complainant to directly confront the Respondent, and will allow a Complainant or Respondent to withdraw from the informal resolution process at any time.
 The University may decline the request for informal resolution in any particular case and may terminate an ongoing informal resolution process at any time.
 Pursuing an informal resolution does not preclude later use of a formal investigation if the informal resolution fails to achieve a resolution acceptable to the parties and the University.
-When the Complainant or the Respondent withdraws from an informal resolution process, or when an informal resolution is otherwise terminated for any reason, any statements or disclosures made by the parties during the course of the informal resolution may be considered in a subsequent formal investigation.
+When the Complainant or the Respondent withdraws from an informal resolution process, or when an informal resolution is otherwise terminated for any reason, any statements or disclosures made by the parties during the course of the informal resolution may not be considered in a subsequent formal investigation unless such statement or disclosure is also made during the subsequent formal investigation.